 Many women skip out on breakfast before their morning workout to either save calories or to prevent digestive upset.
-Eating first thing not only boosts your metabolism, but it also gives you energy to get through your solid calorie-burning workout.
-Without the proper fuel, you'll end up with a headache or dizzy spell and are more likely to not push yourself as hard, or worse — to throw in the towel before your workout is complete.
+And although some studies show working out on an empty stomach offers benefits , eating first thing not only boosts your metabolism, but also gives you energy to get through your solid calorie-burning workout.
+Without the proper fuel, you'll end up with a headache or dizzy spell and are more likely to not push yourself as hard — or wors, to throw in the towel before your workout is complete.

 Since devouring an enormous plate of scrambled eggs, bacon, pancakes, and hash browns is also a bad idea, fuel your workout with something small that contains easily digestible carbs and protein (like these pre-workout snacks ).